 General Course Information

-Course Code COMP SCI 7307 Course Secure Programming Coordinating Unit School of Computer Science Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B, COMP SCI 7208 or COMP SCI 7211 Incompatible COMP SCI 7406 Restrictions Master of Computing and Innovation, Graduate Diploma in Computer Science and Graduate Certificate in Computer Science students only.
-Course Description The purpose of the course is to learn about secure software, including its design, implementation and maintenance.
-During the course students will be exposed to a selection of topics from the following: performing threat modelling, issues in authentication and authorisation, auditing for security, input sanitising, TOCTOU vulnerabilities, memory management issues, fixing vulnerabilities and patch distribution.
-The course requires previous programming experience and some understanding of computer systems.
+Course Code COMP SCI 7307 Course Secure Programming Coordinating Unit School of Computer Science Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B, COMP SCI 7208 or COMP SCI 7211 Incompatible COMP SCI 7406 Restrictions Students enrolled in the Graduate Certificate, Graduate Diploma and Master of Cyber Security, Master of Data Science or Master of Artificial Intelligence and Machine Learning.
+Course Description The purpose of this course is to learn about secure software, including its design, implementation and maintenance.
+You will investigate a range of recent real-world attacks in order to understand the significance of the learning that you will do in this course.
+Throughout this course, you will be building foundation knowledge about a broad range of potential attacks and vulnerabilities.
+You will get hands-on experience reproducing attacks in an ethical way so you are able to prevent and protect yourself against attacks.
+This course requires previous programming experience and some understanding of computer systems.

 Course Coordinator: Dr Sherif Haggag